 The school believes that all its students should cover a wide range of subjects at Junior Cycle level.
 Currently, a student may sit up to nine subjects in his Junior Certificate examination.
 With new syllabus changes the school will continue to provide a broad curriculum to all its students.
 (See Curriculum section of the website for information on the new Junior Cycle which will be implemented progressively over the coming five or six years).

 All classes are mixed ability and subjects are taught at the higher level.
 In Irish, English and Mathematics, an Ordinary Level class may exist.
 However, it is school policy to teach students at the Higher Level in each subject for as long as possible.
 In the Junior Cycle the school also has non-exam programmes in Religious Knowledge, Men of Character (which includes the Wellbeing subjects of Social Personal & Health Education, Digital literacy, CSPE and Physical Education.

 The school provides a compulsory Transition Year (4th year) programme for students on completion of the Junior Cycle.

 The school currently provides fourteen subjects at Leaving Certificate level.
 Students will usually sit seven of these subjects in their Leaving Certificate.
 Subjects are timetabled from year to year to maximise student choice.
 As with the junior cycle, the senior cycle also has non-exam programmes in Religious Knowledge and Physical Education.

 Rockbrook’s commitment to providing a personalised education experience results in favourable class sizes at all levels in the school.

 Rockbrook does not select on the basis of academic ability.
 Also it places more emphasis on helping students to manage their own work and less emphasis on preparing directly for exams.
 The Leaving Certificate results compare favourably with other top class schools.

-The school has an oratory where Mass is celebrated each day at 8.30 am.
+The school has an oratory where Mass is celebrated twice weekly outside of class time (early morning 8.30 am or lunchtime 115 pm).

 Rockbrook gives importance to co-curricular trips abroad.
 Each year, outside of term, students have the opportunity to participate in a trip abroad.
 All these trips have a language or cultural emphasis.